DeepFracture: A Generative Approach for Predicting Brittle Fractures with Neural Discrete Representation Learning: Experimental Results and Discussion

 \subsection{Destruction Animation Generation Time during Run-time}

-Sell\'{a}n et al. took an average of 26.6 mins to create 5-30 destruction patterns for one shape with 6000 cages and 0.003 seconds to adapt the destruction shape at run-time.
-Our method took an average of 3 days on two machines to perform 600 destruction simulations.
-We trained a generator on 480 patterns for one shape and could generate a destruction pattern for any collision in an average of 6.89 seconds at run-time.
+For the results shown in Figure~\ref{fig:exp-compare-1}, Sell\'{a}n et al. took an average of 26.6 mins to create 5-30 destruction patterns for one shape with 6000 cages and 0.003 seconds to adapt the destruction shape at run-time.
+Our method took an average of 3 days on one machine to perform 200 destruction simulations.
+We trained a generative model on 200 patterns for one shape and generated a destruction pattern for any collision in an average of 6.19 seconds for resolution $r = 128$ and 28.41 seconds for resolution $r = 256$ at run-time.

-Our deep learning-based method generated visually close results to the brittle fracture simulation within an average reasonable calculation time of 6.89 seconds, compared to the average calculation time of 26.8 minutes for the brittle fracture simulation.
+Our deep learning-based method generated visually close results to the brittle fracture simulation in an average reasonable calculation time of 6.19 seconds, compared to the average calculation time of 18.7 minutes for the crack propagation-based brittle fracture simulation.

+In addition, we compare the inference time with different resolutions for the squirrel shape at $r = 32,64,128,256$.
+We summarize the time of morphological segmentation and Boolean set operation in Figure~\ref{fig:exp-seg-bool-spped}.
+Figure~\ref{fig:exp-seg-bool-spped} shows that the time of mesh boolean operation is related to the number of vertices, and the time of morphological segmentation is related to the resolution of voxel grids.
+As a result, the squirrel model with a resolution of $r = 32$ and $10^5$ vertices requires approximately 1 second of computational time.